Engoo Blog Travel & Fun

 Turntable

-They include a special switch for adjusting the rpm, which is short for "revolutions per minute."
-This determines how many times a record spins in one minute.
+Most turntables include a special switch for adjusting the RPM, or "revolutions per minute."
+This determines how many times the turntable spins a record in one minute.

 Picture disc

-As you can guess from the name, picture discs are records with pictures on them.
-They are often more popular for displaying than for listening to.
+As you can guess from the name, picture discs are records with pictures on them!
+These are usually more popular for displaying than for listening to.

 Variant

-A popular trend in recent years is for records to have several different versions available for sale, which are called "variants."
-Although the music is the same, the color of the disc or the design of the packaging may be different.
-Variants are often very popular with new collectors.
+A popular trend in recent years is for records to have several different versions, called "variants," available for sale.
+Although the music is the same, the color of a variant's disc or the design of its packaging may be different.

-Part of the fun of collecting vinyl is searching for good — or at least interesting — music from the past.
+Part of the fun of collecting records is searching for good — or at least interesting — music from the past.
 That means looking through lots of used records.
-A used record may be only a week old, or it may have been released 50 years ago!

-You'll want to check the condition of used records very carefully before buying them.
-Both in physical stores and online, it is common to see record conditions described using a system of letters with specific meanings.
-These are called "grades."
+You'll want to check the condition of used records carefully before buying them.
+In physical stores and online, it's common to see record conditions described with a system of letters called "grades."
 Let's take a look at what they mean.

 Remember that sometimes a record and its outside cover, called a "sleeve," will have separate grades.

-Customers shopping in a large vinyl record store
+Customers shopping in a clean, organized record store

 Here are some other common terms you should know when shopping for records.